neondatabase-labs/neon-auth-demo-app/README.md

 ## Local Development Setup

+### 1. Set up Neon Identity

+1. Create a new Neon project or use an existing one
+2. Navigate into Neon Identity
+3. Click "Connect" and go through the OAuth flow until your Neon Identity integration is set

+### 2. Get your Stack Auth keys

-### 1. Configure Stack Auth
+1. Navigate to your Stack Auth [project dashboard](https://app.stack-auth.com/projects)

-1. Sign up for a [Stack Auth](https://stack-auth.com/) account and create a new project.
-2. Navigate to the project settings and create an API key.
+2. Create a new API Key
 3. Upon creating the API key, you will receive `NEXT_PUBLIC_STACK_PROJECT_ID`, `NEXT_PUBLIC_STACK_PUBLISHABLE_CLIENT_KEY` and `STACK_SECRET_SERVER_KEY`.
 Keep these handy for the next steps.

    ![Stack Auth API Key](/images/stack-auth-api-key.png)

-### 2. Local Installation
+### 3. Running the application

 1. Clone the repository: